ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - "difficulty": This is our target attribute (class), given that it is initialized as "Easy", "Medium", "Hard", we need to perform Categorical Feature Encoding on it.
 - "submissions": This attribute is number in string format,  we need to convert it into a number.
 - "accepted": This attribute is number in string format,  we need to convert it into a number.
-- "company_series" to "faang_count", As talked above, some big companies might choose harder problems, we would add a new column "faang" count how many famous companies ("Facebook", "Amazon", "Apple", "Netflix", "Google".) choosed this question.
+- "companies" standlized to "faang_count", As talked above, some big companies might choose harder problems, we would add a new column "faang" count how many famous companies ("Facebook", "Amazon", "Apple", "Netflix", "Google".) choosed this question.
-- "company_series" to "non_faang_count", same as above, but this is how many compainess does not choose this question.
+- "companies" standlized to "non_faang_count", same as above, but this is how many compainess does not choose this question.
+- "related topics": We will separate the terms in this attribute by comma, then one-hot encode them to fit the machine learning.

 ### Missing data and problems